musa-509-fall-2021/lab-04-pipelines-and-web-services/README.md

         })
 ```

-Note that the file is opened for reading in binary mode.
+Note that the file is opened for reading (`r`) in binary (`b`) mode.
 Doing so is strongly recommended by the [Requests documentation](https://docs.python-requests.org/en/latest/user/quickstart/#post-a-multipart-encoded-file).

 **Complete the _pipeline_02_geocode_addresses.py_ script so that it geocodes the addresses from the file downloaded in the first extract step.
 You can run your script with:**